-What is "the terminal"?
+What is a CLI

 You want to play around with Claude Code.
 The videos and tutorials all say "terminal this" "terminal that".